sgsokol/influx/doc/manual.rst

  A documentation on FTBL syntax rules can be found in its original place, i.e. in the documentation on 13CFlux software freely available at https://www.13cflux.net/
  For some specific features of ``influx_s``, the FTBL format was extended.
 Here is complete list of such extensions:
   - sections ``METABOLITE_POOLS`` and ``METAB_MEASUREMENTS`` concerning metabolite pools were added (cf. `Growth flux option`_);
-  - user must explicitly declare input-output fluxes as non reversible to make a distinction between input-output metabolites and "dead-end" metabolites (allowed since the version 2.0).
+  - user must explicitly declare input-output fluxes as non reversible to make a distinction between input-output metabolites and "dead-end" metabolites (the latter are allowed since the version 2.0).
 It is recommended to add corresponding inequalities to ensure that input-output net fluxes be positive;
   - starting from version 2.5, ``NA`` (missing values) are admitted in measurement sections;
   - starting from version 2.8, new fluxes (i.e. absent in ``NETWORK`` section) may appear in ``EQUALITY`` section.
 They can come, for example, from stoechiometry on cofactors involving non carbon carrying fluxes.
 These new fluxes have still to be declared in ``FLUX/{NET,XCH}`` sections.